-The date shown above your name on the address label is the year to which your membership is paid up.
-If you are in arrears, consider this a reminder that the membership fees are now $20.
+If you are in arrears, consider this a reminder that the membership fees are $20.

-To reserve your member’s copy of Historical Notes, keep your dues up to date.
-Past copies of the Notes are available at the Museum, $8 per copy.
+To reserve your member's hard-copy of Historical Notes, keep your dues up to date.
+Hard copies of past Historical Notes are available at the Museum, the Book Peddler or Finchers in Goderich, $8.00 per copy.

 Note our current address for mail and memberships:

 HCHS Memberships, Box 3, Goderich ON, N7A 3Y5.

 Archives Facilities Project.....

 Members will recall that in 2009, the Society undertook a project to make recommendations for a competent storage solution for the many public and private family and other collections in the County.